-The wind has picked up, the humidity is low, the weather is warm, your horse’s coat is fuzzy. . . it’s the height of the California fire season.
+The wind has picked up, the humidity is low, the weather is warm, your horse’s coat may be getting fuzzy. . . it’s the height of the California fire season.
 PG&E may prescribe a Public Safety Power Shutoff to lower the fire danger.
 Do you have a human and horse survival plan for a power shutoff?

 Human and Horse Two Step Survival Plan for a Power Shutoff